United Way of Palm Beach County in need of mentors

-LAKE WORTH, Fla. — In high school, Jhash Sankar earned a scholarship, and little did he know he acquired a mentor also.
+LAKE WORTH BEACH, Fla. — In high school, Jhash Sankar earned a scholarship, and little did he know he acquired a mentor also.

 "I actually met him in person I remember it was in Park Vista's library," he said.